SciCrunch/python-datasets-interface/examples/get_data/README.md

 ```

 ## Make an Interface object to connect with the scicrunch server
-Include your api key, the lab name and the community name.
+Include your api key and the lab name.
 ```python
     dataset_id = '42'
     dataset_name = 'Example Analysis Dataset'